Rohiths-basement/Baby_Monitoring_System/README.md

 # Baby_Monitoring_System
 This is a Baby Monitoring System built with the help of Arduino UNO in order to explore the concepts taught as part of the course, "Microprocessor &amp; Computer Architecture: (UE20CS252)"

-Picture of the model has been uploaded to this same repository.

 Make the Connections as specified in the code
 **OR**